na-na-hi/renget/archive/smgenlorePh2P2.md

    Tiamat.
 Wins.
    The 'villain', actually wins.

    The cycle of rebirth is restored, and Tiamat will remake reality again in her image from the beginning, without contention, perhaps with facets set aside those who allied with her.
-A full year of setup, with a pristine and logical, yet still somewhat surprising conclusion.
+A full year of setup, with a pristine and logical; yet still somewhat surprising conclusion.
-*Merlin / Morgana might get Camelot back, Poseidon might live in a seaside cottage with his two daughterfu's of Scylla and Charybdis as a big happy family, Persephone might oversee the dead with a hotter and hunkier CHades in an equalist and sympathetic approach, Geb might be reunited with Nut, Neith / Terra / Cernunnos / Sylvannus... might do their... uhh 'thing', Atlas might get to live the rest of his days a free man and Jormungandr might even open up a small church of athiesm in the USA to keep an eye on the remaining rascal Gods*.
+*Merlin / Morgana might get Camelot back, Poseidon might live in a seaside cottage with his two daughterfu's of Scylla and Charybdis as a big happy family, Persephone might oversee the dead with a hotter and hunkier CHades in an equalist and sympathetic approach, Geb might be reunited with Nut, Neith / Terra / Cernunnos / Sylvannus... might do their... uhh 'thing', Atlas might get to live the rest of his days a free man and Jormungandr might even open up a small church of athiesm in the USA to keep an eye on them darn remaining rascal Gods*.

    Everything turned out better than expected.